OpenNuvoton/M5531BSP/README.md

 - NuMicro M5531 Series CMSIS BSP Revision History.pdf<br>
 	This document shows the revision history of M5531 Series BSP.

+- VSCode Quick Start Guide
+	This documents guide to install, configure and use VS Code.

 ## .\Library\